 In 1519, Aztec nobles, priests, and leaders were led into a courtyard in the city of Cholula.
 Then conquistadors, under the orders of Hernan Cortes, attacked and slaughtered the unarmed crowd.

-In the end, thousands of Cholulans were dead, and Cholula, one of the key cities of the Aztec Empire, was left in ruins.
+In the end, thousands of Cholulans were ended, and Cholula, one of the key cities of the Aztec Empire, was left in ruins.

-In his book Devastation of the Indies, Fray Bartolome de Las Casas wrote about conquistadors training dogs to attack and kill natives:
+In his book Devastation of the Indies, Fray Bartolome de Las Casas wrote about conquistadors training dogs to attack natives:

 The Spaniards train their fierce dogs to attack, kill and tear to pieces the Indians...
 The Spaniards keep alive their dogs' appetite for human beings in this way.
 They have Indians brought to them in chains, then unleash the dogs.
 The Indians come meekly down the roads and are killed.
 And the Spaniards have butcher shops where the corpses of Indians are hung up, on display, and someone will come in and say, more or less,"Give me a quarter of that rascal hanging there, to feed my dogs until I can kill another one for them."

-Then, once the natives were near death, "straw was wrapped around their torn bodies and they were burned alive."
+Then, once the natives were near their end, "straw was wrapped around their torn bodies and they were burned alive."